Bhavesh979/password-analyzer/README.md

-🔐 Password Strength Analyzer
+# 🔐 Password Strength Analyzer

+Built for **Google Tools Hackathon 🚀**

-A cybersecurity web application that checks the strength of a password and helps users create more secure passwords.
+A cybersecurity web application that checks password strength and helps users create more secure passwords.

-The tool analyzes passwords based on length, uppercase letters, lowercase letters, numbers, and special characters, and classifies them as Weak, Moderate, or Strong.
+The tool analyzes passwords based on **length, uppercase letters, lowercase letters, numbers, and special characters**, and classifies them as **Weak, Moderate, or Strong**.
 It also provides suggestions and generates strong passwords when needed.

+---

-🚀 Live Demo
+## 🚀 Live Demo
 🔗 https://password-analyzer-4kwd.onrender.com

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-Python
+- Python

-Flask
+- Flask

-HTML
+- HTML

-CSS
+- CSS
+- JavaScript

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Bhavesh Chaudhari
+**Bhavesh Chaudhari**
 Cybersecurity Project